In the AI Era, Code Is Cheap. Reputation Isn’t.

 - Ping maintainers aggressively,

-- Demand merging timelines,
+- Demand specific merging timelines,

 you increase the cognitive cost of your contribution—even if the PR is valid.